 This limit looks strict and set in stone when you read it on a screen, but there are several exceptions to this rule.
 Also, if there is a genuine error on the part of the SSA, your employers or your recorded earnings, you should be able to rectify it by working with the SSA.
 If you are missing supporting documentation, you might have to build some profiles of employers and dates of employment from days long gone by.

-Whether you have concerns or not, a yearly record check of your employment history and Social Security statements is a good idea.
+Whether you are ready for retirement or not, a yearly record check of your employment history and Social Security statements is a good idea.
 As is having a Social Security account.
 Dealing with fussy records or paperwork is often more arduous than most are prepared to undertake.
 However, when talking about money rightfully owed to you and what you deserve for a life of working, it can be well worth the effort.

 More From GOBankingRates